PajaStef/projectmcbash/README.md

 projectmcbash
 -------------------------------
 Easy way to setup a MC Server!

-Hello, this is projectmcbash.This should make setting up your Minecraft server from typing out a lot of commands to a simple one/two commands!
+Hello, this is projectmcbash.
+This script eases the task of creating a MC Server.
 Its simple.
-Provide version and ram usage to the script!
-Then script will use BuildTools.jar from jenkins. script needs execute permission, command: sudo chmod +x mc.sh
+Provide version and ram usage to the script, then script will use BuildTools.jar from jenkins to build the spigot server.
+Script needs execute permission, if they are not already granted use this command: command: sudo chmod +x mc.sh
 -----------------------------
 UPDATE LOGS
 -----------------------------